toa-io/toa/documentation/design.md

    running 1 operation instance N times.
 2. **Deterministic**.
 Gives the same response when it has the same arguments.
 3. **Autonomous.** Doesn't impose requirements on the execution environment (i.e. network access).
-4. **Pure.** Doesn't produce side effects, that is the only effect of the operation must be updated state.
+4. **Pure.** Doesn't produce side effects, therefore the only effect of the operation must be an updated state.
 5. **Non-exceptional**.
 Doesn't use exceptions for control flow.

 > ![Important](https://img.shields.io/badge/Important-red)<br/>
-> Writing non-genuine operations is **strongly not recommended**, as they may result in exceptions or
+> Writing non-genuine operations is **strongly not recommended**, as they may result in exceptions
+> or
 > system logical problems.

 ## Component